CSChisholm/activitytracker/README.md

 On the right, a field of the currently selected item can be slected for plotting from a drop down menu at the bottom.
 The time range for the plot is also set by a drop down menu.
 For the `Custom` date range, the two calendars at the top set the start and end dates (there is probably a more elegant way to do this).
 If two items have fields with matching names, only the field corresponding to the currently selected item is shown.

 # Development
-This project was hacked together in one weekend for personal use and to learn `PyQt5` and will probably not be devloped much (see to do list above) but contributions are welcome.
+This project was hacked together in one weekend for personal use and to learn `PyQt5` and will probably not be developed much (see to do list above) but contributions are welcome.

 Clone repository:
 `git clone https://github.com/CSChisholm/activitytracker`